Do men pay more for car insurance? We'll help you assess the numbers and find cheap auto insurance as a male driver.

 While men over the age of 30 enjoy relatively affordable car insurance rates, male drivers in their 20s or younger are still considered relatively risky by insurance companies.

 As a whole, men do pay less for car insurance on average, but the difference is small.
-The best way to find cheap auto insurance for men is to compare rates from as many companies as possible.
-Using a sample driver profile outlined here, The Zebra has done some of the legwork for you.
+The best way to find cheap auto insurance for men is to compare quotes from as many companies as possible.
+Using a sample driver profile (methodology), The Zebra has done some of the legwork for you.

 Below are estimated auto insurance premiums for a 30-year-old man driving a six-year-old vehicle with standard full coverage and a six-month premium.
 For this user profile, the cheapest company was Erie, with Nationwide close behind.